 Streaming is moving to the cloud

 Neha Narkhede, the CTO and Co-founder of Confluent and original author of Kafka, unveiled the new Confluent Cloud–a managed services offering for Apache Kafka in AWS.
 Confluent cloud provides Kafka on the cloud as a managed services offering to quickly build data pipelines and ingest, process, and egress streaming data.
-Kafka can stream fast-moving data in and out of Kinetica’s GPU database and Kinetica can manage, enrich, analyze, and visualize fast moving data to build real-time data and analytics applications such as those for just-in-time inventory, recommendation engines, and financial risk and compliance.
+Kafka can stream fast-moving data in and out of Kinetica’s Realtime database and Kinetica can manage, enrich, analyze, and visualize fast moving data to build real-time data and analytics applications such as those for just-in-time inventory, recommendation engines, and financial risk and compliance.

 “ETL is dead…. long live streams”

 “ETL is ready to retire as soon as streams get out of puberty,” says Fred Scheepers, the Chief Enterprise Architect at ING.
 ING has been using Kafka to build a streaming platform to ingest customer interaction data, find relevant data points, and use machine learning models to deliver relevant, personal, real-time, and actionable customer experiences.
 He demoed ING’s mobile app to automatically enable debit card use as customers travel internationally.
 As to when streams will completely replace ETL, Fred observed that Kafka still needs to catch up in areas such as metadata, governance, and lineage to see broader adoption.